hirokazutei/artiefact-mobile/src/components/organism/Map/README.md

 </MapView>
 ```

-### Searching For Artifacts
+### Searching For Artiefacts

 #### Description

-People not in your friendlist, you can see their artifacts only if their privacy setting allows it and if you are within the searching vicinity.
-The vicinity becomes smaller as more artifacts are around in the area.
+People not in your friendlist, you can see their artiefacts only if their privacy setting allows it and if you are within the searching vicinity.
+The vicinity becomes smaller as more artiefacts are around in the area.

 #### Visual

 A circle around you displaying the area where your "search" is.
 Pins within that circle.
-Other circles showing the general area/concentration of other artifacts.
+Other circles showing the general area/concentration of other artiefacts.

 #### Implementation